pawelmaslanka/RoutingConfigApi/README.md

     1.3.
 Run basic test

-    To quickly check capabilities of the program, please run the program and execute the __sample_request.sh__ script.
+    To quickly check capabilities of the program, please run the program and execute the __Source/Demo/ServiceTest.sh__ script.

 2. Log messages